-hese que se what you learned from reading the selection to respond to stions. n detail in the first part of the story explains why Madame ay is cruel to Zel? А , В Madame Charity is always angry and mean. с Madame Charity does not have enough sugar and rice to sell.
+Think Us hese ques se what you learned from reading the selection to respond to stions. detail in the first part of the story explains why Madame y is cruel to Zel? Α Zel does not walk to the market as fast as she is able to. В Madame Charity is always angry and mean. С Madame Charity does not have enough sugar and rice to sell.
 D Everyone in town loves Zel because she is pleasant and kind.
-2 Descr ibe how Touloulou helps Zel.
-Part What is the central message of this story?
-Part A What A A is the central message of this story?
+2 Descri be how Touloulou helps Zel.
+Part A - Part / What is the central message of this story?
+Part A What A is the central message of this story?
 Honesty is the best policy.
-Part A What A B A is the central message of this story?
+Part / What A B is the central message of this story?
 Honesty is the best policy.
 Kindness gets better results than anger.
-Part A What A A is the central message of this story?
+Part / What A B C is the central message of this story?
 Honesty is the best policy.
-Part A What A B C D Part I Whicl A is the central message of this story?
+Kindness gets better results than anger.
+Things are not always as they appear.
+Part / What A B is the central message of this story?
 Honesty is the best policy.
 Kindness gets better results than anger.
+Part A What A B C D Part E Which is the central message of this story?
+Honesty is the best policy.
+Kindness gets better results than anger.
 Things are not always as they appear.
 Beware of strangers.
-Part A What A B C D Part I Whicl A is the central message of this story?
+Part A What A B C D Part E Which is the central message of this story?
 Honesty is the best policy.
 Kindness gets better results than anger.
 Things are not always as they appear.
 Beware of strangers.
-Part A What A B C D Part I Which messa A is the central message of this story?
+Part A What A B C D Part E Which messa is the central message of this story?
 Honesty is the best policy.
 Kindness gets better results than anger.
 Things are not always as they appear.
 Beware of strangers.
-Part A What A B C D Part I Which messa A A is the central message of this story?
+Part A What A B C D Part E Which messa A is the central message of this story?
 Honesty is the best policy.
 Kindness gets better results than anger.
 Things are not always as they appear.
-Beware of strangers.
-Beware of strangers.
-Bestimation of the story is most important to the central age of the story?
+Beware of strangers. sentence from the story is most important to the central oge of the story?
 "Madame Charity, you should get up earlier."